 But what do they offer you’re probably asking?

 A genealogy society can offer:

-- Local knowledge – A society will have knowledge about the area such as the history, what work was available, the political climate, and any significant turning points in the history of the area.
+Society will know the area such as the history, what work was available, the political climate, and any significant turning points in the history of the area.

-- Unwanted documents – Sometimes birth, marriage or death certificates will be purchased in error.
-Rather than these documents being discarded members will allow them to be sold by the society, in order to help out other researchers.
+Sometimes birth, marriage, or death certificates will be purchased in error.
+Rather than these documents being discarded members will allow them to be sold by society, to help out other researchers.

-- Meetings, fairs and open days – There is also opportunities to attend events where you can meet the society staff and get help face to face.
+There are also opportunities to attend events where you can meet the society staff and get help face to face.

 But you’re wondering why move around?

 The reason for this may have been so that they could find work.
 Or they may have moved to escape war or poverty.

 And so during our research, we will need to look both near and far.